hughesjs/DiscosWebSdk/README.md

 ## Usage

-There is a demo app located in [`src/demo-app`](https://github.com/hughesjs/DISOSweb-sdk/tree/master/src/demo-app).
+There is a demo app located [here](https://github.com/hughesjs/DISOSweb-Sdk.Demo).

 ### Models